Doli282/PassHunter/downloader/notes.md

 1. Login on https://my.telegram.org/.
 2. Click API Development Tools.
 3. Create a new application.
 Fill in the details.
+4. Get API TOKEN and API HASH

+Register a new bot by Telegram BotFather (@BotFather) and get the BOT TOKEN.

 ## Bot vs. Phone vs. Admin rights?